mitsuoxv/tqr/README.md

 #> # … with 498 more rows
 ```

-Or I can transform a existing variable “Arrivals”.
-I can use
+Or you can transform a existing variable “Arrivals”.
+You can use
 `difference` function flexibly.

 ``` r